 Step 1: Pick a vendor.
 Three Essential Things You Need To Ask About.

-If you’ve never done an audio news release, start by choosing a vendor with plenty of experience in both broadcast journalism and public relations, and one who will give you customized, personal service.
+If you’ve never done an audio news release (see also Spanish Language ANR), start by choosing a vendor with plenty of experience in both broadcast journalism and public relations, and one who will give you customized, personal service.
 Your radio vendor may offer services that range from pitching and feeding the ANR into radio station newsrooms, to guaranteed placement options that can include a branded message and a call to action.

 Here are three essential areas you should ask a prospective vendor about: (To see our answers to these questions, click HERE)